 Controls and Filters

-GeoPard solution has the following controls to manage satellite data:
+GeoPard solution has the following controls and filters to manage satellite data:

 Cloud drop-down list with the following values: